janvainer/speedyspeech/README.md

 The list of allowed symbols is specified in ```code/hparam.py```.

 ### Training
-To train the fertility model, durations of phonemes are needed.
+To train speedyspeech, durations of phonemes are needed.

 1. Download the [LJSpeech dataset](https://keithito.com/LJ-Speech-Dataset/) and unzip into `datasets/data/LJSpeech-1.1`
 2. Train the duration extraction model